 Please note: that Peterborough City Council do not write business continuity plans for individual businesses but can provide advice and support.

 Emergencies are always going to happen wherever and whenever.
 Being prepared is the best way to minimise the risk of the emergency having a negative impact on your community.
 In some emergencies the local emergency responders have to prioritise who needs their help first.
 This means that if your life isn’t in immediate danger you may have to wait for their assistance.
+We’ve teamed up with the other agencies to prepare some advice for local residents and businesses about how to get prepared.
+The information is hosted on Cambridgeshire Fire and Rescue Service’s website.

 A Community Emergency Plan can be completed by any community group who feels their community needs to be more prepared.
 There might already be informal procedures in place but this plan allows all ideas to be brought together in one document where everyone can contribute and are aware of these procedures.